 2004 – 2006

-The name Aspen Dental is written together in this logo, but the two words are visually separated by a different design.
-In both cases, capital letters are set with a slight rightward slant; only in the first half are they blue and bold, and in the second half, they are black and thinner.
+The name Aspen Dental is written together in this logo, but a distinct design element visually separates the two words.
+In both cases, capital letters are set with a slight rightward slant; in the first half, they are blue and bold, and in the second half, they are black and thinner.
 The initial “A” looks the most original, with sharp notches at the top and separated from the rest by a thin white stripe.
 It can have several meanings:

 - This is an image of a diseased tooth that needs treatment.